pivotal-cf/pcf-release-notes/p1-v1.6/runtime_rn_1_6.md

 #### Windows 2012 stack

-You can use the Windows .NET MSI to run you applications on Windows containers.
-Further details on enabling this feature can be found [here](../../opsguide/deploying-diego.html)
+By instantiating and setting up Windows cells in your Cloud Foundry environment, users will be able to deploy Windows .NET applications with the same familiar `cf push` commands they are used to.
+These applications run inside Windows containers on Windows 2012 R2 servers within your environment.
+Further documentation can be found [here](https://docs.pivotal.io/pivotalcf/opsguide/deploying-diego.html).

+At this time, Windows cells cannot be managed by BOSH, but server deployment can easily be integrated with any number of existing infrastructure tools.

 #### Docker